regionjs/region-core/README.md

 ## TODO

-- [ ] release 1.0 when everything is ready
+- [ ] release 1.0 when everything is ready, push package-lock.json then
 - [ ] new site
 - [ ] loading => pendingMutex
 - [ ] change package name to react-name since redux is not related anymore